DataDog/terraform-provider-datadog/docs/resources/integration_gcp_sts.md

 ### Optional

 - `account_tags` (Set of String) Tags to be associated with GCP metrics and service checks from your account.
 - `automute` (Boolean) Silence monitors for expected GCE instance shutdowns.
-Defaults to `false`.
 - `host_filters` (Set of String) Your Host Filters.
 - `is_cspm_enabled` (Boolean) Whether Datadog collects cloud security posture management resources from your GCP project.
 If enabled, requires `resource_collection_enabled` to also be enabled.
-Defaults to `false`.
 - `is_security_command_center_enabled` (Boolean) When enabled, Datadog will attempt to collect Security Command Center Findings.
 Note: This requires additional permissions on the service account.
 Defaults to `false`.
 - `resource_collection_enabled` (Boolean) When enabled, Datadog scans for all resources in your GCP environment.